Frequently Asked Questions

 - Print out the form and bring it to the location indicated on the bottom of the page for the appropriate signatures (Regional Campus students should bring the form to their Regional Campus advisor for processing).

 Students with approved undergraduate degree programs on file in the Office of the Registrar may change their major(s) and/or minor(s) by filing an approved, revised program or an Undergraduate Degree Program Change Form with the Office of the Registrar.
-For further information please contact the Academic Advising & Retention Center at (270) 745-5065.
+For further information please contact the Advising and Career Development Center at (270) 745-5065.

 iCAP is an acronym for Interactive Curriculum and Academic Progress.
 Students can obtain personalized, interactive audits displaying progress toward a selected degree.
 An audit shows all the requirements needed to fulfill a major, minor or concentration and displays the transfer and WKU courses that have been used to satisfy those requirements.
 Students can run "What-If" audits to compare their coursework against other majors.